Hi, I'm Ash.

 AI is used to help surface and summarize this information.
 These summaries are not final interpretations, prescriptions, or recommendations.
 They are meant to support curiosity: to make complex work more approachable, highlight patterns, and invite deeper exploration.

-We believe the most useful summaries don't close the conversation—they open it.
+The most useful summaries don't close the conversation — they open it.
 If something here nudges you to read an original study, question a familiar training habit, or pay closer attention to how your own running feels, it's doing meaningful work.

 All content on this site is educational, not medical advice.
 Training and health decisions are personal and best made thoughtfully, with professional guidance when appropriate.
 Individual posts are labeled "AI-assisted" to indicate that summaries are generated with AI and presented as interpretive research musings.